aaronicsubstances/code-augmentor/README.md

 ## Getting Started with standalone command line application

-1. Ensure you have Java 8 JDK or JRE installed on your computer.
+1. Ensure you have Java 8 JDK or JRE installed on your computer, and that `java` command is on the system path.
 Run `java -version` from command line to verify, and should get output resembling the following:

    ```
    java version "1.8.0_152"